OnePageCRM/OnePageCRM.github.io/_posts/2014-03-11-living-with-salespeople.md

 It's been great to spend some time in close quarters learning about each other's jobs and workflows.
 I have a new found respect for "Sales Guys" and quickly realised there's no way I could do what they do.
 I'm looking forward to the quieter surroundings of our new offices, but I'll be keeping an ear on the other side of the room every now and then.

-Who knows, I might even pick up a few sales tips.
+Who knows, I could even pick up a few sales tips.